troubleshooting ssl/tls certificate valiadation issue in wget

 Firewall and Proxy Settings: If you are behind a firewall or using a proxy, make sure that it is configured correctly and not causing interference with the SSL/TLS connection.

-compromises security, and it’s essential to identify and address the underlying issue causing the certificate validation failure whenever possible.
+Remember that using --no-check-certificate compromises security, and it’s essential to identify and address the underlying issue causing the certificate validation failure whenever possible.

 Enjoy Reading This Article?